Claire Adler is a Museum and Heritage Consultant who specialises in:

 - Critical Friend

-I have worked on over 40 projects for NLHF and clients, which has equated to over £70million of lottery funding.
+There are over 40 projects for NLHF and clients, that I have worked on, which has equated to over £85million of lottery funding.

 I have a Museums Association Diploma and a Masters Degree in Museums Studies from University of Leicester, where I specialised in Museum Education.
 I am based in Cambridge but work across the UK.